 Information you will need

-The 2021 Annual Information Statement asks for details about your charity's programs (it requires details on a minimum of one program and a maximum of 10).
-To help complete this section of your Annual Information Statement, have the following information ready:
+To complete this section of your Annual Information Statement, have the following information ready:

-- each program's main aims and what it does
+- each program's name, aims and what it does

 - each program's operating location or locations.
 These locations should be where the program's activities occur and won't necessarily be your charity's physical address or office location

-- if possible, a weblink where people can access more information about each program.
+- if possible, a website link where people can view more information about each program.

-You can use the 2021 AIS Program Previewer to explore this section of the Annual Information Statement in more detail, as well as to practice your responses to programs-related questions.
-Once you have finished using the Previewer, you can save or print your responses so you can copy them across when completing your charity's 2021 Annual Information Statement.
+You can use the AIS Program Previewer to explore this section of the Annual Information Statement in more detail, as well as to practice your responses to programs-related questions.

-Information about your charity's programs will appear on the ACNC Charity Register.
-Provide as much information as you can about each of your charity's programs to help showcase your work to prospective supporters and donors, and to help them find your charity on the Charity Register.
+Information about your charity's programs will appear on the Charity Register.
+Providing as much information as you can about each of your charity's programs helps you showcase your charity’s work to prospective supporters.

 Relevant financial documents

 You will need to have handy certain financial information about your charity so you can complete the 2022 Annual Information Statement:

 - Balance sheet or statement of financial position, and statement of profit or loss and other comprehensive income for the reporting period.